Safaa711/Robot-Navigation/README.md

-- We will use TurtleBot3 world for the map creation , and gazeboo for simulation.
+- We will use TurtleBot3 world for the map creation, and gazebo for simulation.

 export TURTLEBOT3_MODEL=waffle